29

 A coming soon page serves one very important purpose: to let people know you’re working on something, but it’s not quite ready yet.

 Of course you could simply create your website or web application and never worry about putting a coming soon page up.
-But to ensure your new project is a success, you need to get people interested long before you launch.
+If you look at the available website builder solutions – almost non of them offers a service for creating a non-generic under construction page.
+And to ensure your new project is a success, you need to get people interested long before you launch.

 Here are some things you might want to consider putting on your coming soon page: